jacksarick/Moonbase/README.md

 ## Contributing

-If you'd like to contribute to moonbase, that would be awesome!
+If you'd like to contribute to Moonbase, that would be awesome!
 Follow the Usage instructions to set up a local copy on your machine, and then start developing!
 After you've completed your changes, send us a pull request.

 ## Credits
 * [@jacksarick](https://github.com/jacksarick/) - original creator